< Back

 The altarpiece has always been in a building on this site.
 This was originally the church of Santa Croce, which was enlarged in 1554 to house the Benedictine nuns of San Lorenzo, and converted into a female orphanage (the Orfanelle) in 1810 when the convent was suppressed.
 The picture was commissioned by the Confraternity of Santa Croce (a brotherhood of flagellants) on 23 September 1527 and must have been completed by 1 July 1528, when Rosso signed the contract for the Città di Castello altarpiece.
 Rosso, then at a low point in his fortunes following the Sack of Rome, was paid the modest price of forty-five large florins.
 The Santa Croce Confraternity asked Rosso to paint ‘the Deposition from the Cross with other figures and images appropriate to the Deposition mystery’.
 His conception of the subject is highly original and violently emotional.
 The naked body of the dead Christ is placed across the Virgin’s knees by the young St John the Evangelist and the elderly Nicodemus.
 The fainting Virgin is supported from behind by Joseph of Arimathea (in a red turban, holding her raised right arm) and a nun saint (possibly Clare).
 One of the Maries kneels, bottom left, with the winding sheet, while the Magdalen prostrates herself by Christ’s left foot.
 A most curious detail is the presence of a monkey among the crowd of figures behind the Virgin.
 (The monkey is conceivably a portrait of Rosso's own pet Barbary ape, which was the subject of one of Vasari's most amusing anecdotes.)

-The lunette above the altarpiece is attributed to the local painter Raffaellino dal Colle, who according to Vasari was originally offered the commission but generously withdrew in Rosso’s favour.
+The lunette of God the Father Blessing above the altarpiece is attributed to the local painter Raffaellino del Colle, who according to Vasari was originally offered the commission but generously withdrew in Rosso’s favour.
 The frame (commissioned four and a half years before the altarpiece from two local woodworkers called Romano Berto Alberti and Schiatto Angelo Schiatti) is lost.

 Vienna.
 Kunsthistorisches Museum.